 An article by William Millikan about strikebreaking in Minneapolis during the First World War.
 Copied to clipboard Originally appeared in Minnesota History (Spring 1986).
-Files Defenders.pdf (2.75 MB) Industrial Workers of the World (IWW) United States 1910s World War I Minneapolis Socialist Party of America William Millikan PDF Comments
+Attachments Defenders.pdf (2.75 MB) Industrial Workers of the World (IWW) United States 1910s World War I Minneapolis Socialist Party of America William Millikan PDF Comments

 1917 Raids on the Socialist Party and the IWW An article in the International Socialist Review from October 1917 about the federal raids on the Socialist Party and the Industrial Workers of…